Course Descriptions

 Communications For Compliance Professionals - LAWS 9226

 Develops the tools students will need to thrive in the law school's MSL program.
 Deepens students' understanding of the United States legal system and develops their ability to communicate effectively and appropriately in writing and orally to their intended audience, and research, organize and explain their ideas clearly, using appropriate writing conventions.
+1-3 credits, letter graded.

 Community Collaboration Law Lab - LAWS 6209

 Provide legal and policy advice, guidance and representation related to sustainable development with a focus on fostering social enterprise, healthy communities and poverty reduction.
+May be repeated up to 8 total credit hours.
+4 credits, letter graded.

 Comparative Family Law - LAWS 7145

 Examines and critiques law, legal institutions and traditions of the country of focus and the US as they affect children, families, and work.
 Enhances research and writing skills, including field and international research.
 Contributes to host country through scholarship and service.
 Increases cultural competence through active engagement with peers and with social justice issues in another country.
 Includes required field study component and service learning project over spring break.
+3 credits, letter graded.

 Complex Civil Litigation - LAWS 7303

 Covers civil procedure in modern complex multiparty suits, including class actions in such settings as employment discrimination and mass torts, and problems in discovery, joinder, res judicata, collateral estoppel and judicial management in such suits.
+3 credits, letter graded.

 Compliance - LAWS 6221